 - Materials handling, such as hazardous chemicals

 Your ERP can identify which employees have active OSHA 30 certification, which have expired certificates and who lacks it.
 By denying access to unqualified workers, you reduce their risk of injury while also dropping your chances of being tagged for an OSHA violation.

 Under a current proposal, OSHA provisions for willful and repeat violations could increase from a minimum of $5,000 to $50,000 per violation.
 The maximum fines would also go up ten fold to $700,000 per violation, Cal-OSHA states.
 These fines can change based on your location.
-If the violation occurs in California, for example, you can expect to pay as much as $25,000 for serious violations.
+For example, if a violation occurs in California, you can expect to pay as much as $25,000 for serious violations.
 These infractions can accrue daily penalties up to $15,000 for failing to solve the hazard issue.

 ERPs and HazCom